 In general, owners and residents are not permitted to make alterations to the fabric of leasehold flats.
 Flat owners must contact the Management Company in advance with full details to consider if consent can be granted for any proposed work other than routine redecoration.
 Consent can only be granted if there will be no adverse effect on the building and its fire resistance, nor to any other owner or resident.

 The owner will be required to pay the cost of any professional advice that the Management Company needs to take on the proposed alterations, for example, from a surveyor or structural engineer.
 If consent is granted, it may be subject to conditions and, depending on the alterations, extra work may be required to protect other owners and residents.
 For example, additional sound insulation to appropriate standards would be required underneath wooden flooring.
 The owner will also be required to agree to the conditions below, including that they would pay to rectify any damage that may be caused by the work and for remedial work if conditions are not complied with or if extra work required is not carried out.

-Under the terms of the legal agreements for the leaseholds flats, Management Company consent is required before work can be carried out.
+Under the flat leases, Management Company consent is required before work can be carried out.
 This can only be given after the Management Company or their Managing Agents receive this form, full details of the work when requested and agreement to the conditions below.
 This is necessary for the protection of all owners.
 Once we receive this initial enquiry, we will contact you to provide full details of the proposed work.
 Please apply in sufficient time, as the Managing Agent has 5 working days to reply to such queries and the Management Company will need time to consider the proposed alterations and, if necessary, to take professional advice.

 Conditions of Consent